 Working with people and capturing their essence can be difficult, as some people freeze as soon as you point a camera at them.
 This is where your relationship with the subject(s) comes into play.
 The more relaxed you are or the more able you are to create a relaxing or fun environment then the more your subject should be able to feel able to be themselves.
 Sometimes adding music to the environment can help ease the tension.

 If you’re able to capture them in a flattering pose, or in an image that makes them look better than anyone else has made them look, then they’ll come away loving your photographs.
 If you’re working with a model, then don’t forget to complete a model release form.
 Trust us, it will save any potential issues further down the line, and means that you have the rights needed to use the image.

-What about bokeh?
+What about bokeh and backgrounds?

 Note in all of the above, we haven’t mentioned the B word?
 Bokeh… because yes, bokeh and background blur can help you create a portrait that pops out from the image, but it isn’t everything.
 It’s certainly something that tends to go hand in hand with portrait photography.
 But if you’re an environmental photographer or documentary photographer, then your primary aim may not always be “killer bokeh”, but instead about capturing the surroundings as well, so that you can effectively show the whole scene in an image.